Technical Deep Dive

 02

 AES-256 encryption at rest.
-The token is stored in the broker's isolated credential vault.
+Source OAuth tokens and destination API credentials are stored separately in the broker's isolated credential vault.
 Your license key is the only reference — no raw tokens in any API response.

 03